 Introduction to Agile Principles

-When it comes to technology, each and every day a new technology is invented.
-When we use the term technology it is not just related to Information technology, it is applicable to business, government, hospitals, etc.
+When it comes to technology, each and every day, new technology is invented.
+When we use the term technology, it is not just related to Information technology; it is applicable to business, government, hospitals, etc.

 So technology and software development goes hand in hand.
-To say it in layman’s term, software development in an integral part of technology.
-Software development process means dividing software development work into different phases to improve the design, product management, and project management.
-Another termed coined with software development is software development life cycle.
+To say it in layman’s term, software development is an integral part of technology.
+The software development process means dividing software development work into different phases to improve the design, product management, and project management.
+Another termed coined with software development is the software development life cycle.

 Different types of SDLC

 - Waterfall model

 The agile method of software development has been adopted by most companies.
 It is a method wherein we use display board like Kanban and methods like Scrum.
 This agile methodology is adopted because it improves the agility of software professionals, teams, and organizations.
 In agile, the solution for any work will be through collaboration between self-organizing and cross-functional teams.

 To say it in other terms, agile is a process that allows teams to focus on delivering the highest quality in the shortest time.
 It uses an iterative approach wherein each work will be reviewed again and again until its goal has been met.

 Manifesto for agile Principle is based on twelve principles they are as follow: